Robinpig/Note/docs/CS/MQ/Kafka/Consumer.md

 #### auto commit

-The easiest way to commit offsets is to allow the consumer to do it for you.
-If you configure enable.auto.commit=true, then every five seconds the consumer will commit the largest offset your client received from poll().
+**If you configure enable.auto.commit=true, then every five seconds the consumer will commit the largest offset your client received from poll()**.
 The five-second interval is the default and is controlled by setting `auto.commit.interval.ms`.
 Just like everything else in the consumer, the automatic commits are driven by the poll loop.
 Whenever you poll, the consumer checks if it is time to commit, and if it is, it will commit the offsets it returned in the last poll.